Category

 Need help optimizing your Plumbing PPC spend?

-See how MB Adv manages campaigns in Wilmington, San Antonio, and Lexington — the highest-spend Plumbing markets in our dataset.
+See how MB Adv manages campaigns in San Antonio TX, Houston TX, and San Jose CA — the highest-spend Plumbing markets in our dataset.

 Get a Free Plumbing PPC Audit →

-The two major demand spikes run counter to each other and cover different market geographies.
-January generates the single largest search volume event: "frozen pipe repair" searches spike +609% above baseline during cold snaps, per WebFX's 2025 seasonal search analysis.
-This surge concentrates in the Midwest and Northeast — the two cheapest CPC regions in the dataset.
-Akron OH ($11.50 CPC, 11.5% CVR), Cleveland OH ($13.00 CPC, 10% CVR), and Rochester NY ($11.00 CPC, 9% CVR) represent markets where the lowest-cost clicks align with the highest-urgency demand moment.
-Advertisers who maintain active campaigns in January in these markets capture the frozen-pipe surge without paying elevated bids — because they are already in the sub-$12 bracket.
+Winter spike (December–February): “Frozen pipe repair” searches surge +609% in January — the single largest seasonal surge in any plumbing keyword category.
+This spike concentrates in the Midwest and Northeast: exactly the two cheapest CPC regions in the dataset ($12.46 and $13.45 respectively).
+Akron OH ($11.50 CPC, 11.5% CVR), Cleveland OH ($13.00 CPC, 10% CVR), and Rochester NY ($11.00 CPC, 9% CVR) sit at the intersection of low-cost clicks and the highest-urgency demand window.
+Advertisers who maintain campaigns through January in these markets capture the frozen-pipe surge without paying a premium — because their CPC was already in the low bracket before the spike.

 Best Value Market